bantolov/RhetosWorkshop/Day2/day2.md

      Use the Dump() method to print all required data at once.
 5. Use the ToString() method on the LINQ query from the previous task to print the generated SQL query.
-6. By using the Action concept, write a server action for generating multiple books from one request, and execute the Action from the LINQPad or the playground app.
+6. By using the Action concept, write a server action that creates multiple books and inserts them into the database in a single web request.
+   Execute the Action from the LINQPad or the playground app.
    * Parameters for the action are: NumberOfBooks (how many needs to be generated) and Title (the generated books can have the same title).